FriendsOfREDAXO/redaxo-mit-docker/README.md

     docker-compose.yml

 [Docker Compose](https://docs.docker.com/compose/overview/) allows you to start and link __several containers at the same time__.
-It contains information about what the containers are called, which ports they use, and which directories of your system they are using (volumes).
-It can also contain information such as username and passwords - in our case for the database.
+It contains information about what the containers are called, which ports they use, and which directories of your system they mount (volumes).
+It may also contain information such as username and passwords, in our case for the database.

 ---